 A very warm welcome to Ebchester Carpet Bowls Club

-We meet every Friday afternoon between 2pm and 4pm in the Ebchester Community Centre.
+We meet every Tuesday and Friday afternoon between 2pm and 4pm in the Ebchester Community Centre.
 The hall is full of great humour, good and bad bowls and excellent chat.
 Newcomers are made to feel really welcome and soon pick up on the ‘right bias’ and the good fun.
 There is always a break for a good cup of tea and a natter

 Carpet Bowls is a game that can be played and enjoyed by young and old alike.
 It does not require the same effort as its better known versions although it is equally skilful.
 It is ideal for young and old alike, male or female, and for less able-bodied people.
 All have the ability to compete on an equal footing

 As many of our members are getting on a bit – we have several over 80 and the rest of us are not as young as we were – it would be great if some younger residents came along to sample the enjoyment.
 However as you can see age is not an issue here!

 Members pay £2.50 a session to cover the costs of hiring the hall and refreshments.
 We supply all of the equipment that is needed.
 You do not need special clothing or shoes.

 Give it a try – you are sure to enjoy it.
 Just turn up on a Tuesday or Friday afternoon.
 You will be made very welcome.